mexxexx/ionsrcopt/docs/source/index.rst

 This package provides all tools that were used for this analysis so that it can also be carried out for future runs.

+This documentation is written to be read side by side with the code to facilitate the understanding, because most scripts need the user to set parameters in the code and don't support a command line only usage.
+Everything was used on Linux/Ubuntu, however it should run on Windows and Mac too.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: